 Another trend that is changing the gaming business is the ability to offer customers local payment methods depending on their location.
-Customers in different countries want different payment options – there are regional differences where bank transfer, e-wallet or other alternative payment methods are more common than credit or debit cards.
+Customers in different countries want different payment options – there are regional differences where bank transfer digital wallets or other alternative payment methods are more common than credit or debit cards.

 Geo location technology can help operators present customers with their preferred payment methods, so that they can quickly deposit funds and start play.
-Some payment methods have broader appeal, with several e-wallet and payment app solutions being widely used in different countries.
+Some payment methods have broader appeal, with several digital wallet and payment app solutions being widely used in different countries.

 Better handling of transaction declines

 In high risk sectors like gaming, there are several factors that can affect the success of a transaction.
 It’s not just about whether or not the customer has sufficient funds, the payment method itself could be restricted and therefore will always be declined however large the balance or card limit is.

 Traditionally, if a transaction fails the payment provider automates a retry, however unproductive that might be.
 Instead, there are better ways to handle hard declines such as by presenting customers with alternative payment methods that have better transaction success rates.

 We’re seeing payment service providers adopt a more proactive approach to maximise transaction rates for gaming operators.
 Helping them understand decline codes and why transactions fail, and providing them with alternatives that are better for everyone – operator and customer.

 To find out more about how MuchBetter can help you optimise your payment processes and capitalise on these trends, contact our team here.